A NUMA-Aware Provably-Efficient Task-Parallel Platform Based on the Work-First Principle

 \subsecput{runtime}{Modifications to the Scheduler}

 The locality specified is only a hint, and the runtime tries to honor it with best effort and do so in a work-efficient fashion, incurring overhead only on the span term.
-Note that enforcing locality strictly can impede runtime's ability to load balance, e.g., the computation designated for a given socket does not contain sufficient parallelism to saturate all workers on the designated socket.
+Note that enforcing locality strictly can impede runtime's ability to load balance, e.g., the computation contains sufficient parallelism overall but most parallelism comes from computation designated for a single socket.
 Thus, the \NUMAWS runtime may execute the computation on a different socket against the locality hint if doing so turns out to be necessary for load balancing.

-To obtain most benefit using \NUMAWS, we expect the application code to perform data partitioning with the appropriate locality hints specified.
-However, because the runtime is designed to foremost treat load balancing as the first priority and account for locality hints with best effort, not specifying locality hints would not hurt performance much and result in comparable performance with one obtainable with the vanilla work-stealing runtime.
+To obtain benefit using \NUMAWS, we expect the application code to perform data partitioning with the appropriate locality hints specified.
+However, because the runtime is designed to foremost treat load balancing as the first priority and account for locality hints with best effort, not specifying locality hints would not hurt performance much and result in comparable performance with one obtainable with the Cilk Plus runtime.

-At a high level, \NUMAWS extends the existing work-stealing scheduler with two NUMA-aware mechanisms: \begin{closeitemize} \item \textbf{Locality-biased steals:} In the classic work stealing algorithm, when a worker runs out of work to do, it turns into a thief and chooses a victim to steal work from.
-The victim is selected uniformly at random, meaning that each worker gets picked in with $1/P$ probability (and if the worker happens to pick itself, it tries again).
-The locality-biased steals simply change the probability distribution of how a worker steals, biasing it to preferentially take work from victims running on the (same) local socket over victims on the remote sockets.
+At a high level, \NUMAWS extends the existing work-stealing scheduler with two NUMA-aware mechanisms: \begin{closeitemize} \item \textbf{Locality-biased steals:} In the classic work stealing algorithm, when a thief steals, it chooses a victim uniformly at random, meaning that each worker gets picked in with $1/P$ probability (and if the worker happens to pick itself, it tries again).
+The locality-biased steals simply change the probability distribution of how a worker steals, biasing it to preferentially steal work from victims running on the (same) local socket over victims on the remote sockets.

-\item \textbf{Lazy work pushing:} The \defn{work pushing} refers to the operation that, a worker, upon receiving a work item, instead of executing the work, it pushes it to a different worker in order to honer the locality hint.
+\item \textbf{Lazy work pushing:} The \defn{work pushing} refers to the operation that, a worker, upon receiving a work item, instead of executing the work, pushes it to a different worker to honor the locality hint.
 Work pushing has been proposed in prior work (see \secref{related}).
-However, the key distinction between our work and prior work is that, \NUMAWS performs \defn{lazy work pushing}, in a way that abides by the work-first principle and incurs overhead only on the span term ($\spa$). \end{closeitemize}
+However, the key distinction between our work and prior work is that, \NUMAWS performs \defn{lazy work pushing}, in a way that abides by the work-first principle and incurs overhead only on the span term. \end{closeitemize}